Berlin

 No

-This co-housing project on a narrow urban site is a collaboration between three different architects with distinct floor plans arranged around three distinct stairs within a consistent facade and overall massing .
-The plan is a typical Berlin block arrangement of shallow, cross-ventilated unit layouts served by a single exit stair.
-Each stair serves two units per floor and receives natural light either from the facade or from skylights above.
-Corridor separation is not required, hence each unit opens directly to the stair landing at each floor.
-The building is of non-combustible construction and divided into three parts by firewalls.
+This co-housing project on a narrow property was a collaboration between three architects with distinct floor plans arranged around three distinct exit stairs, within a consistent overall building envelope.
+The plan is a typical Berlin block of shallow, cross-ventilated unit layouts served by a single exit stair.
+Each stair serves two to three homes per floor and receives natural light from either the facade or skylights above.
+Corridor separation is not required and each unit opens directly to the exit stair landing at each floor.
+The building is of noncombustible construction and divided into three parts by firewalls.

 3XGruen